BMW New Class

 The first New Class vehicle was the 1500, a 4-door compact executive car with the new M10 (at the time called M115) OHC 4-cylinder engine.
-In 1965, the 2000C and 2000CS luxury coupés were added to the range.
+In 1965, the 2000 C and 2000 CS luxury coupés were added to the range.

-Replacement of the New Class models began with the larger 2000C and 2000CS coupés, which were replaced by the 6-cylinder E9 2800CS in 1969.
-In 1972, the 4-door sedans were replaced by the larger E12 5 Series.
+Replacement of the New Class models began with the 6-cylinder E9 2800 CS in 1969 replacing the 2000 C and 2000 CS coupés.
+In 1972 the 4-door sedans were replaced by the larger E12 5 Series.

 The New Class coupes introduced the Hofmeister kink, which has been used on most BMW cars since.
 Another legacy of the New Class is the iconic 02 Series, which are a shortened version of the New Class sedans.

 Overview

 Background

 During the 1950s, the BMW line-up consisted of luxury cars with displacements of two litres or greater, economy cars powered by motorcycle engines, and motorcycles.
 With their luxury cars becoming increasingly outdated and unprofitable and their motorcycles and economy cars becoming less attractive to an increasingly affluent society, BMW needed a car in the 1.5 to 2 litre class to become competitive.
 Prototypes powered by a 1.6 L engine based on one bank of the BMW OHV V8 engine were built and evaluated without a convincing result.

 In 1960, Herbert and Harald Quandt invested heavily in BMW, and gained a controlling interest in the company.
 That year, the "Neue Klasse" project was begun.
 Led overall by Fritz Fiedler, the project had Eberhard Wolff in charge of chassis design, Wilhelm Hofmeister in charge of styling and body engineering, and Alex von Falkenhausen in charge of engine design.
 The team was to produce a new car with a new engine, which BMW had not done since the 303 in 1933.

 The prototype was introduced in September 1961 at the Frankfurt Motor Show as the BMW 1500 four-door saloon, alongside the BMW 3200 CS, the last BMW with the OHV V8.

 The term New Class referred to the 1.5–2–liter class of automobiles from which BMW had been absent since World War II.

-The car took over oncoming demand of the Borgward Isabella market, as Borgward disappeared the year before.
+The car benefitted from meeting demand for the Borgward Isabella as Borgward had gone bust the year before.

 Chassis and body

-The three-box four-door saloon was in many ways conventional, using a unitary structure and MacPherson strut front suspension which were becoming mainstream by the time of the 1500s introduction.
+The three-box four-door saloon was in many ways conventional, using a unitary structure and MacPherson strut front suspension which were becoming mainstream by the time of the 1500's introduction.
 Less conventional was the independent rear suspension, which featured coil springs and semi-trailing wishbones pivoted from a stout cross beam that also supported the differential housing.
 While BMW was using MacPherson struts for their first time on the New Class, they had used unit body construction on the 700 and semi-trailing arm rear suspension on the 600 and the 700.
 All New Class cars had front disc brakes.